renggli/dart-xml/README.md

 ### Examples

+This package comes with several [example applications](https://github.com/renggli/dart-xml).

-There are numerous packages depending on this package:
+Furthermore, there are numerous packages depending on this package:

 - [image](https://github.com/brendan-duncan/image) decodes, encodes and processes image formats.
 - [StageXL](http://www.stagexl.org/) is a 2D rendering engine.